Do Bats Make A Noise At Night

 Q: Are all bat sounds ultrasonic?
 A: Not all bat sounds are ultrasonic.
 While echolocation calls are typically high-frequency and beyond the range of human hearing, bats also produce social calls that are lower in frequency and can be audible to humans.

 Q: Can I hear bats with my own ears?
 A: It's unlikely that you'll hear bat echolocation calls with your own ears, as they are typically above 20 kHz.
-However, you may be able to hear some bat social calls, which can sound like chirps, squeaks, or clicks.
+Still, you may be able to hear some bat social calls, which can sound like chirps, squeaks, or clicks.

 Q: How far away can bats hear?
 A: The distance at which bats can hear depends on the frequency and intensity of the sound, as well as the environmental conditions.
 Bats can typically detect echolocation calls at distances of several meters, while social calls may be audible over greater distances.